grpc/proposal/A44-xds-retry.md

 When converting `retry_on` value to `retryableStatusCodes`, the gRPC xDS client will only convert conditions that are documented in [x-envoy-retry-grpc-on], that is, "cancelled", "deadline-exceeded", "internal", "resource-exhausted" and "unavailable", and will ignore any other conditions.
 If the resulting retryableStatusCodes is empty, gRPC xDS client will not include a retry policy in the corresponding route action.

+The num_retries attribute defaults to 1 as specified in Envoy API doc.
+As specified in the original retry gRFC any maxAttempts value greater than 5 will be treated as 5, so any value greater than 4, will effectively be converted to maxAttempts=5.
+If num_retries is less than 1, gRPC xDS client will reject the config by NACKing the xDS update.

+As specified in Envoy API doc, the retry_back_off attribute defaults to base_interval=25ms and max_interval=250ms.
+The value of base_interval and max_interval must be greater than zero, otherwise the config will be rejected.
+Values of base_interval or max_interval less than 1ms will be treated as 1ms.
+The value of max_interval must be no less than the value of base_interval, otherwise the config will be rejected.

 We ignore all other attributes in Envoy RetryPolicy.

 ### Workflow of xDS Retry